 Let M be a binary matrix with m rows and n columns, with e entries 1.
-We denote by $r_1, \ldots, r_m$ the rows of M and $c_1, \ldots, c_n$ its columns.
+We denote by r_1, \ldots, r_m the rows of M and c_1, \ldots, c_n its columns.
 We assume that M does not have two identical rows, nor two identical columns, nor a row with less than two entries 1 or a column with no entry 1.
 We denote by $\Delta(M)$ the maximum number of entries 1 found in a single row of M, called the degree of M. In the following, we sometimes identify a row of M with the set of columns where it has entries 1, and a set of rows with the matrix defined by the submatrix of M containing exactly these rows.

 Definition 1.
 A Minimal Conflicting Set (MCS) is a set R of rows of M that does not have the C1P but such that every proper subset of R has the C1P.
-The Conflicting Index (CI) of a row $r_i$ of M is the number of MCS that contain $r_i$ .
-A row $r_i$ of M that belongs to at least one conflicting set is said to be a conflicting row.
-The Conflicting Ratio (CR) of a row $r_i$ of M is the ratio between the CI of $r_i$ and the number of MCS that M contains.
+The Conflicting Index (CI) of a row r_i of M is the number of MCS that contain r_i .
+A row r_i of M that belongs to at least one conflicting set is said to be a conflicting row.
+The Conflicting Ratio (CR) of a row r_i of M is the ratio between the CI of r_i and the number of MCS that M contains.

 Definition 2.
-A Maximal C1P Set (MC1PS) is a set R of rows of M that has the C1P and such that adding any row from M to R results in a set of rows that does not have the C1P.
-The MC1PS Index (C1PI) of a row $r_i$ of M is the number of MC1PS that contain $r_i$ .
-The MC1PS Ratio (C1PR) of a row $r_i$ of M is the ratio between the C1PI of $r_i$ and the number of MC1PS that M contains.
+A Maximal C1P Set (MC1PS) is a set R of rows of M that has the C1P and such that adding any additional row from M to it results in a set of rows that does not have the C1P.
+The MC1PS Index (C1PI) of a row r_i of M is the number of MC1PS that contain r_i .
+The MC1PS Ratio (C1PR) of a row r_i of M is the ratio between the C1PI of r_i and the number of MC1PS that M contains.

-For a subset $I = \{i_1, \ldots, i_k\}$ of [n], we denote by $R_I$ the set $\{r{i_1}, \ldots, r{i_k}\}$ of rows of M. If $R_I$ is an MCS (resp.
+For a subset $I = \{i_1, \ldots, i_k\}$ of [n], we denote by R_I the set $\{r{i_1}, \ldots, r{i_k}\}$ of rows of M. If R_I is an MCS (resp.
 MC1PS), we then say that I is an MCS (resp.
 MC1PS).

-2.2.
-Ancestral genome reconstruction
+2.2 Ancestral genome reconstruction

 The present work is motivated by the problem of inferring an ancestral genome architecture given a set of extant genomes.
-An approach to this problem, described in Chauve and Tannier (2008), consists in defining an alphabet of genomic markers that are believed to appear uniquely in the extinct ancestral genome.
+An approach to this problem, described in [7], consists in defining an alphabet of genomic markers that are believed to appear uniquely in the extinct ancestral genome.
 An ancestral synteny is a set of markers that are believed to have been consecutive along a chromosome of the ancestor.
 A set of ancestral syntenies can then be represented by a binary matrix M: columns represent markers and the 1 entries of a given row define an ancestral synteny.
-If all ancestral syntenies are true positives (i.e. represent sets of markers that were consecutive in the ancestor), then M has the C1P and defines a set of Contiguous Ancestral Regions (CARs) (Chauve and Tannier, 2008; Ma et al., 2006).
+If all ancestral syntenies are true positives (i.e. represent sets of markers that were consecutive in the ancestor), then M has the C1P and defines a set of Contiguous Ancestral Regions (CARs), see [7, 23].
 Otherwise, some ancestral syntenies are false positives that create MCS and the key problem is to detect and discard them.